 Until now, the Sales Ops Interview Series has consisted of conversations with seasoned Sales Ops veterans.
-This time though, I was excited to meet Nikesh, Sales Operations Analyst at proptech firm Goodlord, who’s within his first two years in the profession.
+This time though, I was excited to meet Nikesh, EMEA Sales Strategy Analyst at Salesforce, who’s within his first two years in the profession.
 True to my excitement, Nikesh bounded through the door in his fresh white Nikes with a glint in his eye and the keenness to share his experiences that I was hoping for.
 As we donned our Wework mugs and placed ourselves in the smartly clad seating area, the interview began…

 Rory Brown (RB): How did you transition into sales ops?

-Nikesh Shah (NS): This is my first Sales Ops role.
-I came into Goodlord in a Business Development role at a time when growth was the company’s main focus.
+Nikesh Shah (NS): This is my second Sales Ops role.
+My first role was at Goodlord, where I started as a Business Development role at a time when growth was the company’s main focus.
 As part of that growth strategy, they brought in Jay Khiroya to manage the company’s sales operations and that was my first exposure to Sales Ops.
 I realised that I had been undertaking elements of Sales Ops in my role without calling it that.
 I had been building out our marketing and sales processes and when Jay joined, that’s when I realised it was an official role!

 RB: What was it about watching what Jay was doing that peaked your interest in Sales Ops?